LutfiBK25/Ci-CD-Project/README.md

 docker system prune
 ```
 note : you can add a Crontab task for it to be cleaned regularly

+### Jenkins kubectl command not found
+- downloaded ./kubectl once and started using it in the pipeline, change the version to the one needed
+'''
+sh 'curl -LO "https://storage.googleapis.com/kubernetes-release/release/v1.27.1/bin/linux/amd64 kubectl"'
+sh 'chmod u+x ./kubectl'
+// to test kubectl working
+sh './kubectl get nodes'
+sh './kubectl version --short'
+'''

 ### Datree Policies